Are you looking for information about Seward Alaska? Are you in the planning stages of a dream trip to Alaska, either by cruising or road tripping?

 11 Things To Know Before Visiting Seward Alaska

 Seward Is A Port Town Located In Southern Alaska

 Seward is situated about 120 miles south of Anchorage in southern Alaska.
-It is located on Resurrection Bay in the Kenai Peninsula and considered the gateway to the Kenai Fjords National Park.
+It is located on Resurrection Bay on the Kenai Peninsula and is considered the gateway to the Kenai Fjords National Park.

 Depending on your Alaska itinerary, there are numerous ways to get yourself and your family to Seward from Anchorage.